 Recent Publications

-Binding of viral nuclear localization signal peptides to importin-α nuclear transport protein
+Competitive binding of viral nuclear localization signal peptide and inhibitor ligands to importin-α nuclear transport protein.

 All Publications